Passeriformes / Sittidae / Sitta

 Conservation

-IUCN Least Concern status due to extensive range of approximately 3.8 million km² and generally common populations throughout.
-However, population is declining due to habitat destruction and fragmentation.
-Climate change modeling predicts a 15.9–17.4% distribution decrease between the 2040s and 2069.
-No specific population estimates exist, but the species remains relatively common across its range.
+Assessed as Least Concern by the IUCN due to a large estimated range of 3.8 million km².
+The population is declining due to habitat destruction and fragmentation.
+Climate change models predict a distribution decrease of 15.9% to 17.4% between the 2040s and 2069.

 Source: Wikipedia · CC BY-SA 3.0